BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique pewter.

 Painted pieces can be cared for by applying a good furniture wax.

-Apply with cotton wool or a soft brush and buff with a duster.
+Apply the wax with cotton wool or a soft brush and buff with a duster.

 Rust on antique pewter can vary significantly according to the composition of the alloy.

-If untreated, rust can eat through pewter and destroy important antique items.
+Rust can eat through pewter and destroy antique items if it is not treated.

 If your object is valuable or precious, consult a pewter specialist for advice on restoration and repair.